adrienpayong/Fruit-detection-with-YOLOV4-YOLOV5/README.md

 A giraffe dataset, for example, favours anchor boxes with the form thin and higher than a square box.
 To overcome this issue, computer vision experts often run the k-mean clustering method on the unique dataset first to get the best-fit anchor boxes for the data.
 These settings will then be manually configured in the YOLO architecture.
+Glenn Jocher recommended that the anchor box selection mechanism be included into YOLOv5.
+As a consequence, the network does not need to evaluate any of the datasets to be used as input; instead, it will automatically "learn" and apply the optimal anchor boxes for that dataset during training.
+Solawetz (Solawetz, 2020)